KristinHansen/Functions-From-Query/README.md

 }
 ```

 Custom converters will always take priority over the internal converters.
+This also allows the user to override the internal converters, `int` and `guid`, should this be necessary.

 See the sample project for a full example with a working `HttpTrigger`.